Moving to Kelowna, BC? Here are 17 Reasons to Live Here in 2023-24

 8. Beautiful Parks & Public Green Spaces

 If you love nature walks, hiking, mountain biking, swimming at hot sands beaches, or playing organized sports, Kelowna is a great place to live.
-Our city is home to over 200 gorgeous parks, including Regional Parks and Provincial Parks with playgrounds for kids, scenic walking trails and paved paths that are suitable for any ability level, dog beaches where Fido can play off-leash, and dog-free bird sanctuaries where you can get to know the local wildlife in a calm, serene environment.
+Our city is home to over 200 gorgeous parks, including Regional Parks and Provincial Parks with playgrounds for kids, scenic walking trails and paved paths that are suitable for outdoor enthusiasts of any ability level, dog beaches where Fido can play off-leash, and dog-free bird sanctuaries where you can get to know the local wildlife in a calm, serene environment.
+Amazing day trips are within reach at parks like Okanagan Mountain Park and the Myra Canyon Trestles.

 9. Golf Courses